seanpringle/xoat/xoat.md

 :	Close a window.

 Mod4-f
-:	Toggle fullscreen.
+:	Toggle state fullscreen.
 While in fullscreen mode, an window is considered to be in tile 1.

+Mod4-a
+:	Toggle state above (only placed above fullscreen windows).

 Mod4-Right
 :	Focus next monitor.